marklogic-community/marklogic-geotools-plugin/CONTRIBUTING.md

     export GEOSERVER_HOME=/path/to/geoserver

-Next, create `gradle-local.properties` in the same directory as this file and add the following to it:
+Next, create `gradle-local.properties` in the same directory where you have checked out this project, and add the following to it:

     geoserverHome=/path/to/geoserver